-Iraq says it supports an oil production freeze
+Oil prices slump as hopes of production freeze fade

 Oil prices have bounced before on hopes of a freeze, only for them to be dashed when talks collapsed.

-The lack of cooperation in the face of a two-year price collapse reflects a schism within OPEC between its biggest member -- Saudi Arabia -- and Iran, which has doomed previous efforts to freeze production.
+The lack of cooperation in the face of a two-year price collapse reflects a schism within OPEC between Saudi Arabia and Iran, which has doomed previous efforts to freeze production.

 Iran is committed to increasing its output to 4 million barrels per day after years of international sanctions, and its representative in Algiers has indicated a deal is not likely to be struck this week.